Aeroflot Flight 1036: Synopsis

 Flight 1036 crashed during the initial climb phase of takeoff from the Sochi-Moscow route.
 On the flight were 100 adult passengers, one child, and eight crew members.
 Psychologist Vladimir Nebylitsyn and his wife were among the passengers of Flight 1036.
-The weather of the day of the accident was clear, with visibility over 5 kilometers, mild winds, and an air temperature of 17 °C.
+The weather of the day of the accident was clear, with visibility over 5 kilometers, mild winds, and an air temperature of 17 °C(62.6 F).

-At 19:21 local time the IL-18 departed from Sochi Airport at a bearing of 240°.
-At 19:22 the flight crew contacted air traffic control for further instructions.
-The air traffic controller instructed the flight to make a right turn with a climb of up to 3000 meters to Lazarevskoye; the crew of the Ilyushin Il-18 confirmed hearing the instructions.
-At an altitude of 150–250 meters, the pilots began to perform the right turn when the aircraft unexpectedly veered into a steep left turn with a sharp nosedive, and then crashed into the Black Sea.
+At 19:21(7:21 PM) local time, the Il-18 departed from Sochi Airport at a bearing of 240°.
+At 19:22(7:22 PM), the flight crew contacted air traffic control for further instructions.
+The air traffic controller instructed the flight to make a right turn with a climb of up to 3000 meters(9800 Ft.) to Lazarevskoye; the crew of the Ilyushin Il-18 confirmed hearing the instructions.
+At an altitude of 150–250 meters(490-650 Ft.), the pilots began to perform the right turn when the aircraft unexpectedly veered into a steep left turn with a sharp nosedive, and then crashed into the Black Sea.

-At 19:40 air traffic control received a message from warships in the area that a plane crashed, describing the route; witnesses reported the aircraft turned onto a bearing of 220° about 10.5 km from the shore before it veered off and crashed.
-At 23:52 about 5-6 kilometers from the shore debris from the aircraft and fragments of bodies were found floating on the surface of the sea.
+At 19:40(7:40 PM), air traffic control received a message from warships in the area that a plane had crashed, describing the route; witnesses reported the aircraft turned onto a bearing of 220°, about 10.5 km from the shore before it veered off and crashed.
+At 23:52(11:52 PM) about 5-6 kilometers from the shore, debris from the aircraft and fragments of bodies were found floating on the surface of the sea.
 All 109 people aboard the airliner died.